-Perinatal Mental Health Team
+Perinatal Mental Health Service

 We are a specialist multi-disciplinary team providing care and treatment for women who live in Gloucestershire.
 Our team work with women who are seeking pre-pregnancy advice, are pregnant or women referred within nine months of the postnatal period.
 We can remain involved up to 12 months after childbirth.

 Mental health problems are very common in the perinatal period and up to 1 in 5 women struggle with their wellbeing during this time.
 We know that women often suffer in silence, but we also know with the right treatment and support that the prognosis is good.
 We prioritise women with serious and complex mental health needs, including those who have experienced serious mental health episodes in the past but are currently well.
 We also offer expert advice to women considering pregnancy if they have a severe mental health diagnosis, or have experienced a previous significant postnatal illness.

 We are a multidisciplinary team made up of a consultant perinatal psychiatrist, specialist nurses, clinical psychologist, occupational therapist, social worker and nursery-nurses.

 Your midwife, GP, health visitor or other healthcare professional can refer you.
 If you are already working with a mental health team such as a recovery team, or Let’s Talk or if you are under the care of crisis team then they may refer into our service.
 We can work jointly with other mental health teams to ensure that your perinatal needs are met.